-A major waste and contributor to both local costs and global warming is caused by individuals being careless in their behaviour: leaving lights on in unoccupied rooms; opening windows rather than turning down heating; turning heating up rather than dressing slightly more warmly etc. Fuel costs have more than doubled in recent years, and major savings have to be made by all.
-An environmental audit has been commissioned, which will require greater participation from occupants to reduce energy use.
-The results will be published when available.
+If you are careless in your behavior, you will not only be adding to College costs (which will ultimately need to be passed on through rents), you are also adding to the climate emergency.
+In relation to heating and the use of electricity, leaving lights on in unoccupied rooms; opening windows rather than turning down heating; turning heating up rather than dressing slightly more warmly etc. are all wasteful of energy.
 You are asked to be energy-conscious and switch off lights and any appliances, including computers, when leaving your rooms.
 The College is required to participate in the Government's Carbon Reduction Scheme.